aakgn/PySQIF/docs/index.md

 # About

 PySQUID is an open-source and user-friendly statistical analysis library for  SQUIDs/Bi-SQUIDs.
 Our library solves Bi-SQUID systems of differential equations.
 Our methodology is based on finding the voltage response of the Bi-SQUID for each time steps in the period.
-PySQUID library gives the average voltage response of symmetric Bi-SQUID for each corresponding normalized applied external magnetic flux as an output.
+SQUIDpy library gives the average voltage response of symmetric Bi-SQUID for each corresponding normalized applied external magnetic flux as an output.
 The normalized applied external magnetic flux range can be determined by the user.
-Moreover, PySQUID provides multiple runs for the statistical analysis of Bi-SQUID.
+Moreover, SQUIDpy provides multiple runs for the statistical analysis of Bi-SQUID.
 Users can determine margin and data range for one of the input parameters, and the tool generates gaussian distributed random numbers in a specific margin and data range for the said parameter.
 After that, the voltage response in an external applied magnetic field is achieved in the defined margin.
 These output sets, provide a wide range of design options to the user who can easily observe a reliable working range of Bi-SQUID circuits and can optimize Bi-SQUID design problems by using this output dataset.

-## How PySQUID works
+## How SQUIDpy works

 ## Authors

-PySQUID is currently developed and maintained by [Ali AKGUN](https://linkedin.com/in/ali-akgün-592185147) and [Sasan RAZMKHAH](https://linkedin.com/in/razmkhahsasan), Electrical and Electronics Engineering Department, TOBB University of Economics and Technology, Ankara, Turkey.
+SQUIDpy is currently developed and maintained by [Ali AKGUN](https://linkedin.com/in/ali-akgün-592185147) and [Sasan RAZMKHAH](https://linkedin.com/in/razmkhahsasan), Electrical and Electronics Engineering Department, TOBB University of Economics and Technology, Ankara, Turkey.

 ## Contact